 All computers in the children's area have filtering software enabled, which blocks sites that might be considered objectionable.

-Visit Safe Kids.com for tips and information on online safety and civility.
+Visit Safe Kids.com, opens a new window for tips and information on online safety and civility.